romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 ```

 #### Considerations
-> [!note]
+!!! note
-> No sidecar attached to the Pod to run ```kinit/krenew``` as the credentials are handled at the node's NFS mount level.
+    No sidecar attached to the Pod to run ```kinit/krenew``` as the credentials are handled at the node's NFS mount level.
-> A sidecar is to be used only for application-level Kerberos.
+    A sidecar is to be used only for application-level Kerberos.

 ## Basic implementation for an application runtime with application-level Kerberos